 Coordination with Regional Efforts: In addition to local efforts, the City continues to participate with other MS4 communities in regional public education efforts through the Northern Virginia Regional Commission (NVRC) Clean Water Partners program.
 The program leverages local resources to reach a larger regional audience through a mix of media such as radio, TV, online and print.
-NVRC focuses on nutrients from lawns and gardens, pet waste, and illicit discharge as their three high-priority stormwater issues.
+The Clean Water Partners focuses on nutrients from lawns and gardens, bacteria from pet waste, and illicit discharge and litter as their three high-priority stormwater issues.

-Assessment: In the beginning of the previous permit cycle (2013-2018), the City included used motor oil recycling as one of the three high-priority issues.
+Assessment: During the 2013-2018 permit cycle, the City included used motor oil recycling as one of the three high-priority issues.
 However, based on the annual NVRC surveys showing that individuals are less likely to change their own oil, the City replaced the motor oil issue with illicit discharges in 2015.
-The City will continue to evaluate each high-priority stormwater issues yearly to determine if any changes should be made.
+The City will continue to evaluate each high-priority stormwater issues annually to determine if any changes should be made.

 The City will implement the local education and outreach activities to address each of the three high-priority issues during this permit cycle.
 The City will also annually assess the effectiveness of each of these strategies toward meeting MS4 permit goals.
-If these selected BMPs are determined to not be meeting the goals, the City revise the program accordingly and document any changes in this Program Plan.
+If these selected BMPs are determined to not be meeting the goals, the City will revise the program accordingly and document any changes in this Program Plan.

+Table 3.
 High Priority Issue #1 - Chesapeake Bay Nutrients